Tzesar/financeReports/README.md

-# cadiemReport
+# Finances Report
-A automated tool to retrieve montly reports from CADIEM Fondos Mutuos web page
+A automated tool to retrieve montly reports from Fondos Mutuos web page